invinst/documentAnalysis/README.md

 * AvgTRRsWithFirearmPerOfficer: totalTRRsWithFirearm divided by Count
 * AvgTRRsWithTaserPerOfficer: totalTRRsWithTasers divided by Count
 * ToRead_ordered: An ordered list of complaints to read based on topic analysis of the complaints with narrative information.

+If you have any questions, feel free to email me, Akshay Jain, at akshayjain2020@u.northwestern.edu or akshayjain.nu@gmail.com